 The panoramic vistas are just amazing and on a clear day, you will see Athens rolling out to the seaside.

-TIP: The best place to photograph Acropolis is from the adjoining Philopappos Hill, just a short stroll from Acropolis through a lightly forested area.
+TIP: The best place to photograph the Acropolis is from the adjoining Philopappos Hill, just a short stroll from the Acropolis through a lightly forested area.

 In the Acropolis museum, marvel at the different rooms where the artifacts found around the Acropolis from the Greek Bronze Age to the Byzantine period.